 Public Transport Infrastructure, PPPs, and the Elephant in the Room

-Out of the financial constraints faced by governments emerges the idea that public-private partnerships can solve the problem of the high cost of extensive public transportation infrastructure projects.
+Out of the financial constraints faced by governments emerges the idea that public-private partnerships can solve the problem of the high cost of extensive public transport infrastructure projects.
 However, the idea that PPPs are the magic solution that will minimize recourse to taxpayer money is, let’s just say it, misleading.
 Why not acknowledge the elephant in the room?
 The real source of the astronomical cost of large projects is the choice authorities make when they decide which mode of transport to favour.

 The Illusion of PPPs